compwron/compwron.github.io/_posts/2017-09-28-strangeloop.md

 * explanation for every blocked charge...
 * model outperform matrix
 * binaryclassifier,
-* does this have aything to do with the notify your credit cad company about travel? where is that used?
+* does this have anything to do with the notify your credit cad company about travel? where is that used?
 * every charge should find a slot in the tree
 * ML to generate rules!
 But auto-change...
 * "alll you need to do to wurn a decision tree into a set of rules is jut- pick a thresshold..."